obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Task Dependencies.md

 - It's not yet possible to directly navigate from a task to the tasks it depends on.
 - Outside of the edit task modal, it is not possible to see the descriptions of the blocking tasks.
 - It is not yet possible to visualise the relationships in a graph viewer.
+- The [[Urgency]] score does not account for task dependencies.
+We are tracking this in [issue #2655](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/2655).